-All C Series modules for NI CompactDAQ are NIST-traceable and available for factory calibration and verification.
-In addition to the standardized testing, accuracy specifications for NI CompactDAQ are reported over a 10 °C temperature window, which helps to ensure that the reported accuracy you see in the data sheets and manuals is the accuracy you can expect when you put the system to use.
+All C Series modules for CompactDAQ are NIST-traceable and available for factory calibration and verification.
+In addition to the standardized testing, accuracy specifications for CompactDAQ are reported over a 10 °C temperature window, which helps to ensure that the reported accuracy you see in the data sheets and manuals is the accuracy you can expect when you put the system to use.
 Maximum specifications are also noted for guaranteed results anywhere within the operational envelope.

 5. Included Data-Logging Software

-NI ships NI CompactDAQ, and more than 200 other data acquisition (DAQ) devices, with a driver kit that includes the following:
+NI ships CompactDAQ, and more than 200 other DAQ devices, with a driver kit that includes the following:

 - Measurement & Automation Explorer (MAX)—This configuration utility is for quick measurement debugging or system diagnostic test via the device self-test.

 - NI-DAQmx—As the driver and API for all NI DAQ devices, this installer includes interfaces to LabVIEW, ANSI C/C++, C#, and Visual Basic .NET and hundreds of example programs for LabVIEW and text-based languages.

 - SignalExpress—With configuration-based data logging, you can get up and running out of the box without programming.
 With LabVIEW SignalExpress LE, you can acquire data from the hardware, build a custom user interface, and log data to Technical Data Management Streaming (TDMS) files or to Microsoft Excel for graphing and post-processing.
 LabVIEW SignalExpress is available for purchase and includes analysis and processing blocks for use within the data-logging environment.

 6. C Series Platform

-The C Series platform consists of more than 50 measurement modules and several different chassis or controllers for deployment.
+The C Series platform consists of more than 60 I/O modules and several different chassis or controllers for deployment.
 Configurations can range in size and complexity from simple 4-channel temperature loggers to a high-channel-count, stand-alone DAQ system.
-NI CompactDAQ is available in Ethernet, USB, or wireless options or you can choose a stand-alone option with an integrated processor.
-For a list of modules and compatible controllers or chassis see the C Series Module Compatibility Chart.
+CompactDAQ is available in Ethernet, USB, or wireless options or you can choose a stand-alone option with an integrated processor.
+For a list of modules and compatible controllers or chassis, see the C Series Module Compatibility Chart.

 Figure 4.
-These C Series modules are shown in a variety of chassis and carriers for USB, Ethernet, and 802.11 WiFi.
+These C Series I/O modules are shown in a variety of chassis and controllers for USB, Ethernet, and 802.11 WiFi and stand-alone operation.